c0dingfun/Note-Collection/C#/C# - xUnit CheatSheet.md

 - [Integration Test with xUnit](https://jimmybogard.com/integration-testing-with-xunit/)
 - [Theory: InlineData, MemberData, ClassData](https://hamidmosalla.com/2017/02/25/xunit-theory-working-with-inlinedata-memberdata-classdata/)

-XUnit - using Trait to Categorize Tests
+xUnit - using Trait to Categorize Tests
 ----

 - What is Trait?